project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 Ensure that the prerequisites are met and follow the steps to restore the Cassandra database:

-1.Copy the Cassandra backup snapshot to the instance where you want to run restore.
+1.Copy the Cassandra backup snapshot to the instance where you want to restore

-2.Restore Cassandra database using the command:
+2.Restore Cassandra database using the following command:

    	`./cassandra_restore.py <cassandra_host_ip_address> <snapshotdir>` for example: `./cassandra_restore.py 10.10.10.10 ./cassandra_bakup_20180412`

 ### Backup Postgres

-Use the following steps to backup the Postgres database:
+To take a backup of Postgres, follow these steps:

-1.Run the following script to take a full backup of the Postgres database:
+1.Run the following script to take a full backup of the Postgres database

 		./backup_postgres.sh